 Foreign Securities Risk (both Funds).
 The risks of investing in securities of foreign companies involves risks not generally associated with investments in securities of U.S. companies, including risks relating to political, social and economic developments abroad and differences between U.S. and foreign regulatory requirements and market practices.
 Securities that are denominated in foreign currencies are subject to the further risk that the value of the foreign currency will fall in relation to the U.S. dollar and/or will be affected by volatile currency markets or actions of U.S. and foreign governments or central banks.
 Foreign securities may be subject to greater fluctuations in price than securities of U.S. companies because foreign markets may be smaller and less liquid than U.S. markets.
 There may be less information publicly available about foreign companies than about a U.S. company, and many foreign companies are not subject to accounting, auditing, and financial reporting standards, regulatory framework and practices comparable to those in the United States.
 Ongoing concerns regarding the economies of certain European countries and/or their sovereign debt, as well as the possibility that one or more countries might leave the European Union (the "EU"), create risks for investing in the EU.
 In January 2020, the United Kingdom (the "UK") withdrew from the EU (known as "Brexit").
 As a result of Brexit, the financial markets experienced high levels of volatility and there is still uncertainty as to the arrangements that will apply to the UK's relationship with the EU and other countries going forward.
-This prolonged uncertainty, volatility, illiquidity and potentially lower economic growth in the affected markets.
+This prolonged uncertainty may affect other countries in the EU and elsewhere.
+The exit by the UK or other member states, will likely result in increased uncertainty, volatility, illiquidity and potentially lower economic growth in the affected markets.

 Currency Risk (both Funds).
 When the Funds buy or sell securities on a foreign stock exchange, the transaction is undertaken in the local currency rather than in U.S. dollars.
 In purchasing or selling local currency to execute transactions on foreign exchanges, the Funds will be exposed to the risk that the value of the foreign currency will increase or decrease, which may impact the value of the Funds' portfolio holdings.
-Some countries have and may continue to adopt internal economic policies that affect its currency valuations in a manner that may be disadvantageous for U.S. investors or U.S. companies seeking to do business in those countries.
+Some countries have and may continue to adopt internal economic policies that affect its currency valuations in a manner that may be disadvantageous for U.S. investors or U.S.

+companies seeking to do business in those countries.
 In addition, a country may impose formal or informal currency exchange controls.
 These controls may restrict or prohibit the Funds' ability to repatriate both investment capital and income, which could undermine the value of the Funds' portfolio holdings and potentially place the Funds' assets at risk of total loss.